 It’s a love story about a 17-year-old girl named Aisha Paul and her school counsellor Danish Roy.

-The book talks about Aisha who is trying to discover who she is and what kind of women she wants to become.
-Unlike most of the teenagers in their adolescence, Aisha is a free spirited out spoken girl who likes to share her thoughts with everyone and is not afraid of being seemingly odd in the crowd.
+The book talks about Aisha who is trying to discover who she is and what kind of woman she wants to become.
+Unlike most of the teenagers in their adolescence, Aisha is a free-spirited outspoken girl who likes to share her thoughts with everyone and is not afraid of being seemingly odd in the crowd.

 Danish Roy, on the other hand, is kind of a failure, failing in his 3rd year of college in psychology against his younger brother is an excellent techno freak who is already driving around in a Mercedes because of his excellence.

-Aisha in the process of discovering herself and welcoming very new experience with open arms meets a tragedy of sexual assault by her boyfriend, which is technically not considered as an assault in the eyes of Indian community because she was asking for it.
+Aisha in the process of discovering herself and welcoming every new experience with open arms meets a tragedy of sexual assault by her boyfriend, which is technically not considered as an assault in the eyes of the Indian community because she was asking for it.